justin-everi/hello-world/README.md

 # hello-world
-This is my first repository, the inaugural Hello World
+This is my first repository, the inaugural Hello World rite of passage!